If you're sick of long commutes or expensive real estate in growing cities, house-hacking may be the solution for you.

 WHAT TO LOOK FOR

-The key to successful house-hacking is choosing the right property.
-You and your tenants are all living in the same building, so it's important not to choose a tiny one-bedroom house with limited living space.
+The key to successful house-hacking is finding the right property.
+You and your tenants are all living in the same building, so it's important to not choose a tiny one-bedroom house with limited living space.

-Multi-Family Properties, like duplexes and triplexes, are the best possible way to house-hack.
+Multi-family properties, like duplexes and triplexes, are the best possible way to house-hack.
 In general, the more units there are, the better it is for house-hacking.
-Additionally, you and your tenants each get an isolated section, and the housing will always be ready to house-hack without major renovations.
+You and your tenants also each get an isolated section, and the housing will be ready to house-hack without needing any major renovations.

-Additional dwelling units, or ADUs, can be great for house-hacking.
+Additional dwelling units, or ADUs, can also be great for house-hacking.
 These are structures added on to a property, with full living facilities installed.
 They allow the most isolated house-hacking experience.
 When looking into properties with ADUs, always make sure you can rent them out.
 Some ADUs are build without a permit, and some cities do not allow ADUs to be rented out.
-If not, they're a great option for a house-hack!
+However, if none of these restrictions apply, they're a great option for a house hack!

 Multi-bedroom housing can also be house-hacked.
 If you can't find a property with separate units for tenants, you can rent out the bedrooms of a property built for a single family.
 Just like with multi-family properties, the more bedrooms, the better.
 Buying a property that's above your price limit but with more bedrooms can end up drastically decreasing your housing costs.
-Even if you can't find properties with many bedrooms, you can always convert things like dining rooms or bonus rooms into extra bedrooms.
+Even if you can't find properties with many bedrooms, you can always convert dining rooms or bonus rooms into extra bedrooms.
 This can be extraordinarily cost-effective.
-A great way to do this is to check 3-bedroom properties with more square feet than usual.
+A great strategy to find adequate properties is to seek out 3-bedroom properties with more square feet than usual.

-There are also some other factors to consider, outside of what type of property to buy.
+There are also some other factors to consider:

 Location – Your house-hackable property should be in a popular area with easy access to public transport.
 If you don't have any willing tenants, house-hacking won't save you any money.

 Surroundings – Make sure you're not buying a property in an area with lots of other multi-family properties and house-hackers.
-These indicate a higher concentration of tenants, which is typically less beneficial for investors.
+These indicate a higher concentration of tenants, which usually ends up being less beneficial for investors.

 Overall, house-hacking is an excellent strategy to get into investing!
-If you're at all interested in trying it, I'd be happy to help.
+If you have any interest in trying it, I'd be happy to help.
 Just give me a call or text me at 312.477.9594, and I'll help you start your investment journey!